michaelti/olympus-backgammon/frontend/README.md

 ### Development

 1. Install dependencies: `npm install`
-2. Run the start script: `npm start`
+2. Run the start script: `npm run dev`

-Be sure to create a local `.env` file in the project root with the key `REACT_APP_BACKEND_URL` pointing to the backend server.
+Be sure to create a local `.env` file in the project root with the key `VITE_BACKEND_URL` pointing to the backend server.

 ### Deployment